cmbiwer/guardian-inj/README.md

 Documentation is not accessible by the public at the moment.
 For more information on Guardian see: https://dcc.ligo.org/LIGO-T1500292

-And here is a link to the suspensions guardian node manager: https://redoubt.ligo-wa.caltech.edu/svn/cds_user_apps/trunk/sus/common/guardian
+And here is a link to the suspensions guardian node manager as an example of an already implemented project: https://redoubt.ligo-wa.caltech.edu/svn/cds_user_apps/trunk/sus/common/guardian

 ## dependencies